somwrks/Carbon-Emission-Detector/README.md

 ### Reporting Issues

 If you encounter any bugs, problems, or have feature requests, feel free to open an issue on GitHub.
 Please provide as much context as possible, including steps to reproduce the problem.

----

-Thank you for contributing to the Carbon Emission Detector App!
-Your help is vital in making this project better for everyone.